 - Cultural influence—the female “culture”, and what a particular culture expects of a female, tends to place more emphasis on full hair density than is expected of men (see Science and Medical Articles and Women and Hair Transplantation:).
 A man may not insist on restoration of full density if hair restoration gives him an improved appearance, whereas a woman is more likely to insist that restoration of full density is the only acceptable outcome of hair transplantation; and,

 - Predisposal for postoperative telogen effluvium (“shock loss”) of transplanted hair—a temporary loss of some transplanted hair postoperatively can occur in both men and women, but is more likely to occur in women.
 The condition is called telogen effluvium (see Other Causes of Hair Loss:), and when it occurs postoperatively it is sometimes described as “shock loss” of transplanted hair—that is, transplantation is a “shock” that temporarily interferes with the normal cycling of hair growth and loss.

-Gender and ethic considerations regarding hair loss and hair restoration can be manifestly obvious (e.g., hair characteristics), or they may not be readily apparent (e.g., cultural expectations).
+Gender and ethical considerations regarding hair loss and hair restoration can be manifestly obvious (e.g., hair characteristics), or they may not be readily apparent (e.g., cultural expectations).
 They can be addressed satisfactorily when the patient and physician hair restoration specialist engage in open and frank discussions for preoperative planning.